Making a complaint

 The Complaints process

-The complaints process for Prana Energy is as follows:
+The complaints process that Prana Energy uses is as follows:

 - the initial response (being the first contact made with the complainant after the complaint is received) for a written or verbal complaint should be provided to the complainant as soon as practicable, and normally within five business days;